📦 Free Shipping over $60

 Make Good Decisions to Enjoy CBD Edibles

 There is still a lot of confusion among consumers as to the difference between CBD and THC and the different CBD spectrums.
 Knowledge of CBD spectrums helps you avoid surprises like a failed drug test.
 Though the law allows CBD edibles to have no more than 0.3% THC, many companies have a zero-tolerance policy.
-If that is the case, you will want to choose broad spectrum CBD edibles that are THC-free or edibles made with isolate CBD.
+If you’re regularly drug-tested, take a look at our selection of THC-free and isolate CBD edibles, each backed by an independent third-party lab report.

 Sources